What is Fingerstyle Guitar?

 When it comes to the term “fingerstyle,” the music and the technique used tend to be more folk-based.
 To play fingerstyle, you use your right hand’s fingers instead of a pick or flat pickup plectrum.
 For some, this may be a facilitating feature while for some, it is the opposite.

-In folk and pop music, for example, most of the time, the arrangements will consist of a single vocal melody, with some instrumentation accompanying it.
-It’s usually learned on one’s own, and even if one does take lessons, there isn’t a lot of attention on technique.
+In folk and pop music, the arrangements will consist of a single vocal melody with some accompanying instrumentation.
+It’s usually learned on one’s own, and even if one does take lessons, there isn’t a lot of attention to technique.

-I think knowing these factors may help you to decide if fingerstyle is harder than normal style or not.
+Knowing these factors may help you to decide if the fingerstyle is harder than the normal style or not.

 Is Fingerstyle Guitar Exclusively Classical?

-Fingerstyle guitar, nowadays, is mostly classical in the sense that on what kind of guitar you use this technique.
+Fingerstyle guitar, today, is mostly classical, referring to what kind of guitar you use.

 I want to make it clear because there are two options when you use these two terms.
-If we go deep into these two terms, fingerstyle and classical are two concepts that might be difficult to understand.
+If we go deep into these two terms, fingerstyle and classical are two difficult concepts to grasp.
 Because the terms “classical” and “fingerstyle” are both interbedded.

-In this case, there are two possibilities; classical is one of the fingerstyle techniques, and/or you can use the fingerstyle technique through the classical style on a classical guitar.
+In this case, there are two possibilities.
+Classical is one of the fingerstyle techniques.
+Or, you can use the fingerstyle technique through the classical style on a guitar.
 To be more clear, for example, the fingerstyle approach is also used in the playing of the banjo.

 It is common for the fingerstyle technique to be performed on a steel-string guitar.
-Metal strings are widely employed on the other hand in the classical style of classical guitar.
+Metal strings are widely employed in the classical style of classical guitar.

 Can You Play Fingerstyle on an Electric Guitar?

 The strings of an electric guitar don’t hurt your fingers as much as they do on an acoustic.
-However, while playing fingerstyle on an acoustic guitar, the tone is far superior to that of an electric.
+But, while playing fingerstyle on an acoustic guitar, the tone is far superior to that of an electric one.

-Additionally, many electric guitars have extremely low action to allow shredding.
+Additionally, many electric guitars have low action to allow shredding.
 You may find applying fingerstyle more comfortable on an electric guitar.
 Your fingers will have more control over tone and attack when you play with bare hands.
-However, it’s good to keep in mind that it may result in fret buzz while performing specific fingerstyle patterns.
+It’s good to keep in mind that it may result in fret buzz while performing specific fingerstyle patterns.

 Guitar Pick or Fingerstyle?